-The year 2020 will mark the 100-year anniversary of women having the right to vote.
+The year 2020 marked the 100-year anniversary of women having the right to vote.
 While this may seem momentous, keep in mind it took 54 more years before women were even allowed the freedom to take out credit cards in their own name without signed permission from their husbands (give thanks to the Equal Credit Opportunity Act of 1974 for every dollar of your own money you get to spend).
 The ability for women to serve, not just in ancillary roles in the military, but on the front lines, finally came in 2013.

 While all of this sounds like slow yet steady progress, there’s one big obstacle that has been hindering genuine gender equality for decades.
 As unbelievable as it may sound, women do not have the same constitutional protections men have.
 The equality of men and women is not specifically decreed as being vital to the health of our society.
 Rather, the antiquated language outright excludes women from consideration.
 Given how fundamental the Constitution is to the functioning of American society, surely it is essential to ensure it rolls with the times and reflects our developing understanding of human rights?

 What Needs to Happen for the U.S. Constitution to Protect Women’s Rights?

 A good first step would be to finally include the Equal Rights Amendment that has been waiting in the wings for nearly 50 years.
 To give you the ERA history, in a nutshell, we need to duck back to 1972 for a moment.
 In this year, legislation advocating for gender equality to be a constitutional protection was passed by Congress.
 However, it takes more than Congressional agreement to get an amendment into the Constitution.